BHADRESHVARIYA22/AHB/AHB_Specifiaction.md

   - Wrapping bursts wrap when they cross an address boundary.
 The address boundary is calculated as the product of the number of beats in a burst and the size of the transfer.
   - The number of beats are controlled by HBURST and the transfer size is controlled by HSIZE.
   - For example, a four-beat wrapping burst of word (4-byte) accesses wraps at 16-byte boundaries.
   - Therefore, if the start address of the burst is 0x34, then it consists of four transfers to addresses 0x34, 0x38, 0x3C, and 0x30.
+  **lists the possible burst types**
     ![image](https://github.com/BHADRESHVARIYA22/AHB/assets/87941725/4eed1b38-6329-4ed4-8459-7ccbf0bc168b)

+  - Managers must not attempt to start an incrementing burst that crosses a 1KB address boundary.
+  - Managers can perform single transfers using either:
+    - SINGLE transfer burst.
+    - Undefined length burst that has a burst of length one.
+  - The burst size indicates the number of beats in the burst and not the number of bytes transferred.
+Calculate the total amount of data transferred in a burst by multiplying the number of beats by the amount of data in each beat, as indicated by HSIZE[2:0].